maxbrundev/Overload-Engine/README.md

 ![Overload Logo](Images/logo.png)

 ## Context
 Overload is a graduation project.
-We were 3 ([Benjamin VIRANIN](https://github.com/BenjaminViranin), [Max BRUN](https://github.com/maxbrundev) and me) working on during 5 months.
+We were 3 ([Benjamin VIRANIN](https://github.com/BenjaminViranin), [Adrien GIVRY](https://github.com/adriengivry) and me) working on during 5 months.
 We had to create a game engine from scratch, using the fewest libraries possible.

 ![Editor](Images/Masthead.jpg)